 Do I have to be Catholic to attend FST?

-The Franciscan School of Theology gladly welcomes people of all beliefs to share in the Franciscan Spiritual and Intellectual Tradition.
+The Franciscan School of Theology gladly welcomes people of all beliefs to share in the Franciscan Spiritual and Intellectual Tradition – you do not need to be Roman Catholic to attend.
 FST is a Roman Catholic institution.

 What do graduates do with their degrees?